TimPietrusky/log/webusb-dmx512-controller.md

 ### luminave

 If you come that far, you should already know that I LOVE LIGHTS.
 And because I wanted to have a browser-based software to manage everything related to DMX512 and beyond, I created [luminave](https://github.com/NERDDISCO/luminave).
-You can use [luminave](https://github.com/NERDDISCO/luminave) to create a visual experiences, because it is providing different kind of integrations:
+You can use [luminave](https://github.com/NERDDISCO/luminave) to create visual experiences, because it is providing different kind of integrations to other soft- and hardware:

 * [WebUSB DMX512 Controller](https://github.com/NERDDISCO/webusb-dmx512-controller)
 * [fivetwelve](https://github.com/beyondscreen/fivetwelve) to connect with other DMX512 controllers